 I was never successful at baking bread.
-With the start of quarantine, I figured I needed to bake my own bread rather than going to a store to get it.
+With the start of quarantine, I figured I needed to bake my own bread rather than go to a store to get it.
 Thus, I started researching bread recipes.
 There are many cookbooks available from our KCKPL library in print and electronic format.
-From Hoopla you can download the following eBooks:
+From Hoopla, you can download the following ebooks:

-After making this recipe several times, I have adopted it to suit my needs.
+After making this recipe several times, I have adapted it to suit my needs.
 And I want to share it with you.

 Bread flour -3 cups